AleksaZatezalo/GrapeQL/README.md

 # Navigate to the project directory
 cd grapeql

-# Or install for regular use
+# Install for regular use
 pip install .
 ```